qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

 Message extensions communicate using the Azure Bot Framework; this provides a fast and secure communication channel between Microsoft 365 and your application.
 When you first ran your project, Teams Toolkit registered a bot, and will place its bot ID here.

-This message extension has three commands, which are defined in the "commands" array.
+This message extension has three commands, which are defined in the `commands` array.
 Let's skip the first command for a moment since it's the most complex one.
 The second command looks like this:

 ~~~json
 {